 First, you’ll need to understand the roller-coaster of customer emotions…

-At social gatherings, anyone working in CX management should be prepared for the inevitable questions surrounding a day in their life.
-“What does it entail?” – It’s an interesting question because a day in the life of, or DILO, a customer is something CX professionals care about and must regularly delve into on behalf of their clients.
+At social gatherings, anyone working in CX management, or the user experience space, should be prepared for the inevitable question surrounding a day in their life: “What does it entail?”
+It’s an interesting question because a day in the life of a customer is something CX professionals care about and must regularly delve into on behalf of their clients.

 So, what is customer experience?